Mawlid: Mixed

-Ibn al-Hajj praised carrying out ceremonies and expression of gratitude during the festival, but rejected the forbidden and objectionable matters that took place at it.
+Ibn al-Hajj (c.
+1250/56-1336) praised carrying out ceremonies and expressions of gratitude during the festival but rejected the forbidden and objectionable matters that took place at it.
 He objected to certain things, such as singers performing to the accompaniment of percussion instruments, pointing to their blameworthiness.
-He asked about what connections there might have been between percussion instruments and the month of Prophet's birthday.
-However, he said that it was right to honor and distinguish the birthday because it showed respect for the month.
+He asked about what connections there might have been between percussion instruments and the month of Muhammad's day of birth.
+However, he said that it was right to honor and distinguish the day of birth because it showed respect for the month.
 He also said that excellence lied in devotional acts.
-Therefore, al-Hajj said that “the respect of this noble month should consist of additional righteous works, the giving of alms and other pious deeds.
-If anybody is not able to do so, let him then in any case avoid what is forbidden and reprehensible out of respect for this noble month.”
-He said that even though the Quran might be recited, the people actually were “longing for the most skilled adepts of folly and stimulating means to entertain the people,” and said that this was “perverse.”
-Therefore, he did not condemn the Mawlid, but only “the forbidden and objectionable things which the Mawlid brings in its wake.”
+Therefore, al-Hajj said that "the respect of this noble month should consist of additional righteous works, the giving of alms and other pious deeds.
+If anybody is not able to do so, let him then in any case avoid what is forbidden and reprehensible out of respect for this noble month."
+He said that even though the Quran might be recited, the people actually were "longing for the most skilled adepts of folly and stimulating means to entertain the people," and said that this was "perverse".
+Therefore, he did not condemn the Mawlid, but only "the forbidden and objectionable things which the Mawlid brings in its wake."
 He did not disapprove of preparing a banquet and inviting people to participate.
-In addition, Ibn al-Hajj also said that people observed the Mawlid not just from reasons of respect but also because they wanted to get back the silver they had given on other joyous occasions and festivals, and said that there were “evil aspects” attached to this.
+In addition, Ibn al-Hajj also said that people observed the Mawlid not just from reasons of respect but also because they wanted to get back the silver they had given on other joyous occasions and festivals, and said that there were "evil aspects" attached to this.

-Skaykh al-Islam, Abu I-Fadl ibn Hajar, who was “the (greatest) hafiz of this time,” said that the legal status of the Mawlid was that it was a bida, which was not transmitted on the authority of one of the pious ancestors.
+Skaykh al-Islam, Abu I-Fadl ibn Hajar, who was "the (greatest) hafiz of this time," said that the legal status of the Mawlid was that it was a bida, which was not transmitted on the authority of one of the pious ancestors.
 However, he said that it comprised both good things, as well as the reverse, and that if one strove for good things in practicing it and evaded bad things, the Mawlid was a good innovation, and if not, then not.
-He said that the coming of the Prophet was a good benefaction, and said that only the day ought to be observed.
-He said that “it is necessary that one restricts oneself to that which expresses gratitude to God… namely by reciting the Quran, the giving of a banquet, almsgiving, declamations of some songs of praise for the Prophet and some ascetic songs of praise, which stimulate the hearts to do good and to make efforts to strive for the Hereafter.”
-He also said that the “sama and the entertainment and the like” may have been in line with the joyous nature of the day, but said that “what is forbidden or reprehensible, is, of course, prohibited.
+He said that the coming of Muhammad was a good benefaction and said that only the day ought to be observed.
+He said that "it is necessary that one restricts oneself to that which expresses gratitude to God… namely by reciting the Quran, the giving of a banquet, almsgiving, declamations of some songs of praise for the Prophet and some ascetic songs of praise, which stimulate the hearts to do good and to make efforts to strive for the Hereafter."
+He also said that the "sama and the entertainment and the like" may have been in line with the joyous nature of the day, but said that “what is forbidden or reprehensible, is, of course, prohibited.
 The same holds true for what is contrary to that which is regarded as the most appropriate."